 Dump-and-Stir Banana Bread with Cinnamon Butter

-At one time or another, we've all had overripe bananas sitting on our counter tops waiting to be consumed.
+At one time or another, we've all had overripe bananas sitting on our countertops waiting to be consumed.
 Unfortunately, most of the time they end up in the trash.
 I'm not a big fan of bananas in general, so that happens to me all the time.
 But I absolutely love using them as a device in baking.
-I almost purposely let them go brown just to have an excuse to use them for baking.
+I almost purposely let them go brown just to have an excuse to use them for making banana bread.
 I've made many baked goods using overripe bananas: Banana Cake with Sour Cream Glaze, Cranberry-Banana Quinoa Bread, Pumpkin-Banana Mini Whoopie Pies, and Banana Walnut Oatmeal Chocolate Chunk Cookies.

 A good banana bread has to be moist but not greasy and sweet but not cloying.
 This recipe achieves that by using a half stick of butter and brown sugar instead of white.
 To make up for the smaller amount of butter, applesauce and is used.
 In most recipes, half the butter, oil, or shortening can be substituted with applesauce.
 The addition of sour cream (yogurt works too) lends richness to the bread without adding fat.
 Banana bread is made even better with the addition of nuts and dried fruit, adding pockets of texture and flavor.
 This recipe is up to adaptation: Instead of walnuts and raisins, pecans and dried cranberries work too.
 And the addition of chocolate chips make anything better.
 These are the endless ways to use those lonely browned bananas without letting them go to waste.

 Dump-and-Stir Banana Bread1 cup (about 3 medium) mashed ripe bananas

 2 large eggs

 1/4 cup (1/2 stick) unsalted butter, melted